HEKKO-X/DarkHole-2-Vulnhub-Walkthrough/README.md

-# DarkHole V2 - CTF Walkthrough
+# Security Assessment Report: DarkHole V2

 ## Overview
 **DarkHole V2** is a vulnerable machine designed for penetration testing practice.
 This walkthrough demonstrates a complete compromise from initial reconnaissance to root access.